Definition of Capital Expenditure

 - Substantial funds: Normally, huge funds are required for processing a capital expenditure, and the availability of funds may be an issue.
 Therefore, organizations must wisely make capex decisions.

-- Irreversible: Once a CAPEX is incurred, the decision cannot be changed easily.
+- Irreversible: The decision cannot be changed easily once a CAPEX is incurred.
 Reversing the capex decision may prove to be significantly costlier for any entity.

 - Uncertainty: It becomes difficult to foresight expenses that may occur in the future.
-CAPEX involves huge costs and results that may be extended to the future.
-Hence, characterizing the exact decision regarding CAPEX is uncertain, which affects future expenses.
+CAPEX involves huge costs and results that may extend to the end.
+Hence, characterizing the exact CAPEX decision is uncertain, affecting future expenses.

 - Measurement Issue: The cost and benefits of CAPEX are challenging to identify and measure